 Project Strategy Indicator Baseline Achievement Rating Target Key Progress Achievement at MTE level Assumptions MTE Comments Island stakeholders and key players trained in climate and disaster risk assessment and their management NO SMART.
 Amendment.
 Please specify the island stakeholders.
 For example: No of islands councils, island chiefs, religious leaders, teachers, farmer and fishing associations.
 NO GENDER.
-Please add No of women trained.
-Island stakeholder s and key players have little practical understandi ng of climate and disaster risk assessment, and how this understandi ng can contribute to sustainable island developmen t By the end of the 500 island stakeh players have be climate and assessment and involving both m in an equitable ma nolders and key een trained in disaster risk I management en and women 1.
+Please add No of women trained. s and key players have little practical understanding of climate and disaster risk assessment, and how this understanding can contribute to sustainable island developmen By the end of the 500 island stakel players have be climate and assessment and involving both m in an equitable m nolders and key een trained in disaster risk I management een and women 1.
 A series of community meetings and presentations attached to the CSDP consultation and formulation process covering 10 Pa Enua (Penryhn, Pukapuka, Nassau, Rakahanga, Atiu, Mitiaro, Mauke Palmerston, Mangaia, Aitutaki and involving around 500 households. plans.
 This assumption is still valid.
 The programme should consider hiring a short- term international expert to begin the action plan development.
 Political will and commitment to ensure effective use of climate information, and undertake monitoring of climate impacts on terrestrial, marine, and coastal ecosystems.
 This assumption remains very valid, particularly in terms of monitoring efforts.
 This output activity is progressing unsatisfactory.
 The MTE strongly suggests designing a training program (consisting of 4-5 CCA and DRR modules) to be delivered for each Pa Enua during 2016 (4 days/ Pa Enua).
 Number of successfully completed capacity building projects funded by the SRIC Small Grants Programme.
 SMART.
-Amendment .
+Amendment.
 Please specify what 'successfully' entails.
-For example, a minimum of 80% financial delivery rate, a minimum scoring of 80% vs. the projects indicators, interviews and It is exceedingly difficult for stakeholder s in the Pa Enua to access the UNDP/GEF SGP; that programme no longer funds capacity building initiatives least 50 initiat capacity in clima risk assess management are small grants prog completed succes both men and equitable manner tives to build te and disaster ment and funded by the ramme, and are ssfully, involving women in an To date the SRIC CC Programme Management Unit has received 7 applications for support under the SGP, which are currently being evaluated.
+For example, a minimum of 80% financial delivery rate, a minimum scoring of 80% vs. the projects indicators, interviews and exceedingly least 50 initiat capacity in clima risk assessi management are small grants prog completed successoth men and equitable manner tives to build the and disaster ment and funded by the ramme, and are ssfully, involving women in an To date the SRIC CC Programme Management Unit has received 7 applications for support under the SGP, which are currently being evaluated.
 In the 2nd reporting year, 2 projects (valued at 25k each) are in implementation and 4 projects are ready for procurement.
 There are discussions between SRIC CC and GEF to merge SRIC CC & GEF SGP.
 This merger will Efforts to build capacity for grant application and execution are successful.
 This assumption should be further analysed in terms of support provided to applicants by the programme team.
 The Steering Committee is independent of political and other influences.
 The programme is satisfactory progressing towards the achievement of this output However, the assessment methodology to determine successful project application and implementation should further be developed based on CCA guidelines under the UNFCCCU and IPPC.
 The MTE strongly suggests strengthening the current M&E programme to provide further support to on-going project.
 Finally, the MTE also suggests further technical and management training for the steering committee members, supporting them in their decision-making role.

-Project Strategy Indicator Baseline Achievement Rating Target Key Progress Achievement at MTE level Assumptions MTE Comments Strategy questionnaire to determine the level of capacity acquired (built) towards CCA and DRR planning.
-Rating This assumption is still valid, and requires further attention in terms of capacity building of the steering committee.
-Strong community interest in, support for, and engagement in capacity building activities in the Pa Enua.
-The MTE finds a general interests in these activities, therefore this assumption can be considered at low risk/influence.
+Project Strategy Indicator Baseline Achievement Rating Target Key Progress Achievement at MTE level Assumptions MTE Comments questionnaire to determine the level of capacity acquired (built) towards CCA and DRR planning. bring more funding opportunities for the Pa Enua communities. is still valid, and